 The focus of the School's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the School's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-At the end of the fiscal year, the School's governmental funds had a net change in fund balance of \$335,738 and reported a combined positive fund balance at year-end of \$384,990.
+At the end of the fiscal year, the School's governmental funds had a fund balance of \$163,448.